Dcrvx2k/Unit13Project/README.md

 The machines on the internal network are not exposed to the public Internet.
 Rules are added to the Network Security Group (NSG) in Azure to control connections to the virtual machines.

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP address: 68.8.1.25.
-*This is the Local Machine IPv4 address and if the Local Machine IP changes the NSG rule will need to be updated with the new IP to allow SSH.

 Machines within the network can only be accessed by the Ansible container on the Jump Box.